 An evening stroll nearer the tower completed our last full day in the City of Light and I felt my heart constrict at the thought of leaving.

 The fact is: I am still a beggar.
-Now I will be begging to experience the luxurious side of Paris every time I step foot off a plane at CDG or disembark from a train at Gare du Nord.
-It’s no matter because I began my love affair content with a diet of only baguettes and croissants so I know I will always love all of its facets.
+Now I will be begging to experience the luxurious side of Paris, every time I step foot off a plane at CDG or disembark from a train at Gare du Nord.
+It’s no matter because I began my love affair content with a diet of only baguettes and croissants.
+So I know I will always love all of its facets.
 But it is funny that this trip had no effect on my previously established status.

 Paris and I have a long story still ahead of us.
 Of that, I am sure.